telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-application-namespace-declaration.md

 	{{endregion}}
 	{% endif %}

-* Now you should be able to declare any controls existing in this namespace and which is in the assemblies you have added in your project.
+* Now you should be able to declare any controls - existing in the Telerik namespace - which are included in the assemblies you have added to the project.
 An example of RadTreeView declaration is shown below.

 	{% if site.site_name == 'WPF' %}
 	#### __[XAML] Example 3: Using the Telerik namespace__